Estayparadox/Epitech-Bundle/README.md

 - [B5MEMO](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tek3/B/B5MEMO) - 🍎 - A professional memo.
 - [FICTION1](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tek3/B/FICTION1) - 🍎 - Writing exercice telling a story.
 ## Tools
-- [Epitech-Norme-Checker](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tools/Epitech-Norme-Checker) - 📚✅ - A python program that find synthax errors in your files, referring to Epitech coding style, and show you where there are.
+- [Epitech-Norme-Checker](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tools/Epitech-Norme-Checker) - 📚✅ - A Python program that find synthax errors in your files, referring to Epitech coding style, and show you where there are.
+- [NormEZ](https://github.com/ronanboiteau/NormEZ) - - Epitech norme checker developped in Ruby.
 - [blih-web](https://github.com/maximelouet/blih-web) - 📚✅ - An awesome JavaScript tool using Blih.py that allow Epitech students an oversee of their repositories and their projects
 - [Exam-C-tek-2](https://github.com/Epicheat/Exam-C-tek-2) - 📚✅ - A known script that allow users to fill a C test (Deprecated).
 - [Exam-SQL](https://github.com/Epicheat/Exam-SQL) - 📚✅ - A known script that allow user to fill a SQL test (Deprecated).
+- [Dump-Epitech](https://github.com/kayofeld/script-installation-ordinateur-epitech) - 📚✅ - A script that installs Epitech packages on your Fedora.
+- [atom-epitech-headers](https://github.com/matthieukern/atom-epitech-headers) - 📚✅ - An Epitech header package developped in CoffeeScript that adds the official Epitech header to your files.
 ## Contribute
 Contributions are always welcome!
 Please read the [contribution guidelines](contributing.md) first.